 - Medical contacts such as your primary care practitioner, local pharmacy, Tele-Care 811 and 911.

 Discuss shared decision-making responsibilities in advance, such as custody and care agreements.
-If possible, it is safer for self-isolation to be limited to one household.
+If a child has COVID-19, it is advised that they stay in one home until better.
 Make a plan for who will take care of your children if you are feeling too unwell to care for them yourself.

 Stock up on supplies to help manage symptoms and medical needs, including: